See all Profiles

 Computational physicist, developing stochastic and predictive multi-scale models (Monte Carlo - Molecular Dynamics, ...) for radiotherapy of cancer / Nano Dosimetry

 I am interested in multi-scale modeling of radiation-matter interaction spanning over atto- to milli-seconds, and hours to years post-radiation, with spatial scales from fermi (dimension of nuclei, proton/neutron) to nano-meter (dimension of DNA) and micro-meter (dimension of a cell, normal or cancerous) and finally to human tissues.
 I dig into fundamental principles in nature from high to low energies including processes involving QCD, QED, that allow calculating Klein-Nishina, Moller, Bhabha, ... scattering processes, ... the weak nuclear interactions responsible for electron capture, positron emission, ... down to condensed matter, complex systems, fractal geometry of tumor cells, and classical description of charged particle energy deposition (e.g., Bethe-Bloch stopping power) to understand the underlying collective phenomenon interplaying optimization and control of clinical outcomes in nuclear medicine, therapeutic, and medical imaging techniques.
 A variety of phenomena that span over E&M or nuclear couplings to the hydrodynamics of shock-waves and non-equilibrium plasma physics.
-Along this path, we may discover some non-trivial phenomena such as the super-critical state of nano-cavities and spontaneous emission of Cherenkov photons due to the sudden collapse of cavities (see my recent publications), as at this stage, the experimentalists in the medical physics community are capable of detecting these effects.
-To this end, my research tends to be translational medicine and requires multi-disciplinary synergy with chemists, biologists, clinicians, and computer scientists (e.g., to develop machine learning and artificial intelligence, AI, techniques).
-Currently, I am working on several topics on developing radiobiological and radiochemical models for FLASH-radiotherapy, in particular lower cognitive reduction post radiation, using neural network theories such as Hopfield and Hodgkin–Huxley models, ... and you are more than welcome to join me in these exciting projects.
+Along this path, we may discover some non-trivial phenomena such as the formation of the super-critical state of nano-cavities and nano-scale shock-waves by passage of heavy charged particles subsequent by the spontaneous emission of Cherenkov photons due to the sudden collapse of cavities (see my recent publications), as at this stage, the experimentalists in the medical physics community are capable of detecting these effects.
+To this end, my research tends to be translational medicine and requires multi-disciplinary synergy with chemists, biologists, clinicians, mathematicians, and computer scientists (e.g., to develop machine learning and artificial intelligence, AI, techniques).
+Currently, I am working on several topics on developing radiobiological and radiochemical models for FLASH-radiotherapy, in particular lower cognitive reduction post radiation, using neural network theories such as Hopfield and Hodgkin–Huxley models, ... and you are more than welcome to join my group at Howard University in these exciting projects.

 Clinical Medical Physicist